 If English is not your first language, you'll have a lot of fun learning new words as you meet new people.
 Another way of practising your English is listening to 'Elementary Podcasts'.
-You can listen to them on a PC/laptop, or download them to your phone.
+You can listen to them on a PC/laptop, or download them to your phone/tablet.

 Knowing how to act appropriately in social situations can be difficult at the best of times, especially when you are in a new country.

-The UK is famous for its strict etiquette rules - see GB Mag's article for etiquette tips.
+The UK is famous for its strict etiquette rules - See the Total Student Care's guide to ettiquette and customs for international students in the UK.